ascholerChemeketa/cs160Reader/_sources/CSP/SQLIntro/exercises.rst

     :dburl: /_static/movies.db
     :practice: T

-    Write a query to find just the year of release for the most recent movie with a Metacritic score of 95 or above
+    Write a query to find just the year of release for movies with a Metacritic score of 95 or above.
+Order the results so that the most recent movie comes first.
     ~~~~

     ====
     assert 0,0 == 2013

-.. activecode:: ch17_ex8
-    :language: sql
-    :dburl: /_static/movies.db
-    :practice: T

-    Write a query to find the average IMDB score for movies that were
-    directed at least partially by Quentin Tarantino.
-(Hint: A movie can have
-    multiple directors, so you will need to use ``LIKE`` to identify movies
-    where Quentin Tarantino is in the list of directors.)
-    ~~~~

-    ====
-    assert 0,0 == 8.4